What is a concentration within HSOC?

-- Non-College courses: Students may include up to and no more than three in the concentration including core courses.
+- Non-College courses: Students may include up to and no more than three (3) in the concentration, including core courses.

-- Students may petition courses not on the pre-approved list to count for the concentration (see the petition form below).
+- Petitioning Courses: Students may petition any course not on the pre-approved list to count for the concentration (see the petition form below).

 How to Petition Courses for your Concentration

-- On the form, make an specific argument demonstrating how the material in the specific course applies to the intellectual focus of your concentration, and fits with the other courses in your concentration.
+- On the form, make an specific argument demonstrating how the material in the specific course is directly relevant to your concentration, and the other courses in your concentration.

-- Submit the petition and a course syllabus to Dr. Barnes or Dr. Greene
+- Submit the petition and a course syllabus to the Director or Associate Director.